Plan your enterprise deployment of Office 365 ProPlus

 Best practice: Before installing Office 365 ProPlus, remove any existing versions of Office.

 Before installing Office 365 ProPlus, we recommend removing any existing versions of Office.
 Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of the Office suite, but we don't recommend it.
 If you need to have two versions of Office on the same computer, we recommend that you keep only the necessary earlier applications and that you plan to transition to using only Office 365 ProPlus when possible.
+To verify the supported versions to be installed alongside Office 365 ProPlus, refer to Supported scenarios for installing different versions of Office, Project, and Visio on the same computer.

 Step 7 - Plan for shared computers (optional)